Being a Vegetarian, different types of Vegetarians. There are so many levels of vegetarianism. Check out the basics!

 Vegans tend to make this choice for moral reasons, mostly based on the ethical treatment of animals used to provide food.
 They feel that even animals that aren’t killed to provide food are not necessarily treated humanely, and this trickles down to insects.

 Generally, Whole Food Vegans do not consume any type of meat or seafood.
 They also do not consume dairy products or eggs, and avoid honey and beeswax products.
 They only eat plant-based foods.
+All animal based foods are off limits.
 And yes, you can get your nutrition from this type of diet.